Harriet Tubman: Suffragist activism

 In her later years, Tubman worked to promote the cause of women's suffrage.
 A white woman once asked Tubman whether she believed women ought to have the vote, and received the reply: "I suffered enough to believe it."
 Tubman began attending meetings of suffragist organizations, and was soon working alongside women such as Susan B. Anthony and Emily Howland.

-Tubman traveled to New York, Boston and Washington, D.C. to speak out in favor of women's voting rights.
+Tubman traveled to New York, Boston and Washington, D.C., to speak in favor of women's voting rights.
 She described her actions during and after the Civil War, and used the sacrifices of countless women throughout modern history as evidence of women's equality to men.
-When the National Federation of Afro-American Women was founded in 1896, Tubman was the keynote speaker at its first meeting.
+When the National Federation of Afro-American Women was founded, Tubman was the keynote speaker at its first conference in 1896.
+When the Federation was merged into the National Association of Colored Women, Tubman attended that organization's second conference in 1899.

 This wave of activism kindled a new wave of admiration for Tubman among the press in the United States.
 A publication called The Woman's Era launched a series of articles on "Eminent Women" with a profile of Tubman.
 An 1897 suffragist newspaper reported a series of receptions in Boston honoring Tubman and her lifetime of service to the nation.
 However, her endless contributions to others had left her in poverty, and she had to sell a cow to buy a train ticket to these celebrations.